ilya-zlobintsev/LACT/README.md

 - Basic overclocking

 Currently missing:
+- Clockspeed/voltages cannot be changed on Vega20 and newer GPUs due to them using a different power level management logic
 - <s>Multi-GPU system support</s> *Should work now*
 - The card model detection isn't very reliable